smartdevicelink/sdl_app_library_guides/docs/Speech and Audio/Getting In-Car Microphone Audio/index.md

 !!!

 ## Starting Audio Capture
-To initiate audio capture, we must construct a @![iOS]`SDLPerformAudioPassThru`!@ @![android,javaSE,javaEE]`PerformAudioPassThru`!@ request.
-The properties we will set in this object's constructor relate to how we wish to gather the audio data from the vehicle we are connected to.

-!!!
-NOTE
-Currently, SDL only supports Sampling Rates of 16 khz and Bit Rates of 16 bit.
+To initiate audio capture, first you must construct a @![iOS]`SDLPerformAudioPassThru`!@ @![android,javaSE,javaEE]`PerformAudioPassThru`!@ request.
+Currently, SDL only supports sampling rates of 16 khz and bit rates of 16 bit.
-!!!

 @![iOS]
 ##### Objective-C